 Achieving that is not a matter of simple knowledge.
 Few ethical challenges will have simple right and wrong responses.
-They require technical understanding, rigorous appraisal and skilful handling.
+They require technical understanding, rigorous appraisal, application of professional scepticism and skilful handling.
 Accountants must have the necessary skills to apply professional judgement in a given situation, taking into account what has been learned as an ACA student about their ethical responsibilities as a Chartered Accountant.